Inflectra/spira-testing-pytest/README.md

 # PyTest Extension for SpiraTest

-This version of the plugin is compatible with Python 3.x
+This version of the plugin is compatible with Python 3.x and SpiraTest/SpiraTeam/SpiraPlan 6.+

-The latest documentation for using this extension can be found at http://www.inflectra.com/Products/Documentation.aspx
+The latest documentation for using this extension can be found at http://spiradoc.inflectra.com/Unit-Testing-Integration/Integrating-with-PyTest/

-The PDF guide contains details instructions for integrating SpiraTest with a variety of automated testing tools including PyTest.